oxc-project/oxc

 How is oxc architected?

-oxc is organized into 5 architecture layers: CLI Applications, Core Rust Crates, NAPI Bindings, NPM Packages, and 1 more.
-Minimal connections — components operate mostly in isolation.
+oxc is organized into 5 architecture layers: Core Libraries, CLI Applications, NAPI Bindings, NPM Distribution, and 1 more.
+Data flows through 7 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through oxc?